Kelve Fort

-Kelve Fort, or Kelwa Fort (केळवे किल्ला), is a fort in the Thane district of Maharashtra, located 12.5 km from Palghar.
+Kelve Fort, or Kelva Fort (केळवे किल्ला), is a fort in the Thane district of Maharashtra, located 12.5 km from Palghar.
 This fort is amidst the Casuarina plantation on the Kelwa Beach.
 This fort is in ruined condition.
-The outer walls, steps, parapets, bastions etc. in solid masonry are in excellent order and worth seeing.
+The outer walls, steps, parapets, bastions etc. are still of solid masonry are in excellent order and worth seeing.
 The half of the fort is below the sandy beach level.
 The fort is located in the Mangelwada of Kelve village.
 There is a small Kelve pankot on the mouth of the Kelve creek.

 History

 This fort was built by Portuguese.
 The Portuguese reported that in 1727 there was a garrison of sixty men in the fort out of which seven were white.
 There were 15 guns of two to ten pounder size but there were no artillerymen.
 Most of the guns were unserviceable.
 After the siege of Vasai Fort by Chimaji Appa, the Maratha army captured this fort on 10 January 1739.
 The fort was captured by British Army in 1818.
 The half buried fort in the sandy soil was unearthed in 2008–09.